-2019 design weight truncation:
+2022 design weight truncation:

 The design weight calculation is implemented separately for the landline sample (within GEOSTR) and the cell phone sample (within GEOSTR).
 In addition to the overlapping sample frame correction to the design weight, the combined landline and cell phone design weight has been truncated within REGION prior to raking.
 The primary purpose of the design weight truncation is to prevent any adults in a state from carrying extremely large weights into the raking.
-A secondary goal is to prevent any adults from having extremely small design weights (i.e. the responses should not completely disappear at this point).
-The combined landline and cell phone samples within REGION are truncated based on quartiles.
+A secondary goal is to prevent any adults from having extremely small design weights. (i.e. the responses should not completely disappear at this point).
+The design weights of the combined landline and cell phone samples within REGION are truncated using the mean plus/minus 1.96 times the standard deviation to calculate the truncation limits.
 LLCPWT2 holds the truncated design weight.